Sherwin Williams Olympus White is a sophisticated and timeless neutral paint color.

 Paint your moldings and door/window frames in white and use dark grey or black as an accent to observe perfection.

-If you have a fireplace as the focal, you could either use granite or marble stone to highlight it and maybe use a bright vermilion color or yellow accents through the artwork.
+If you have a fireplace as the focal, you could either use marble stone to highlight it and maybe use a bright vermilion color or yellow accents through the artwork.

 That will more or less reflect an art deco style.